serjoscha87/cockpit_GROUPS/README.md

 ## Installation

-check this repository out to <your-docroot>/cockpit/addons/.
+put the "Groups" dir of this repository to < your-docroot >/cockpit/addons/.

 ## Other projects according to cockpit
 https://github.com/serjoscha87/cockpit_GroupBoundAssets